Ktuzinowski/RayTracer/README.md

 # RayTracer
-Created a Ray Tracer using a book called Ray Tracing in One Weekend in C++.
+Created a Ray Tracer using C++.
+Book called Ray Tracing in One Weekend.

 ## Usage